eriklovlie/automatic-octo-computing-machine/README.md

 # linter-ocaml

 This is a linter for OCaml using [merlin] for the actual linting.
 It builds on [atom-linter], like many of the other linter packages.
+It also uses merlin to show types of expressions.
+More merlin functionality will hopefully be exposed as atom commands in the future.

 Since it is [atom-linter] that takes care of the decorations I may as well steal a screenshot.
 Imagine the following is OCaml instead of JavaScript: